barryclark/jekyll-now/_memories/2022-01-24-slowloris.md

 title: Slowloris enjoy the rush of slowness
 ---

 Yet another [Slowloris](https://en.wikipedia.org/wiki/Slowloris_(computer_security)) implementation as a tiny script.
-Maybe a rewrite in GO could be interresting in the near future.
+Maybe a rewrite in GO could be interesting in the near future.

 <p align="center">
 <img src="/images/slowloris.png">